You Never Bike Alone is an 82-minute documentary, produced and directed by Robert Alstead with Joanna Clarke.

 Cyclists, artists, politicians, and drivers share their very differing views on the efficacy and tactics of Critical Mass.

-You Never Bike Alone was self-financed by Alstead Media, then icycle.ca productions, and had its premiere at the Rio Theatre in Vancouver in 2007.
+You Never Bike Alone was self-financed by Alstead Media, then known as icycle.ca productions, and had its premiere at the Rio Theatre in Vancouver in 2007.

 It had its festival premiere at the Moving Pictures Festival in Vancouver in 2008.